 Within the equity segment leverage is mainly used to efficiently handle fund management activities and has historically not been of any meaningful size.
-In 2011, NBIM's definition for net leverage changed.
-Rather than looking at the net sum of all cash positions, the metric is now calculated by comparing net exposure and actual market value (net asset value).
+Net leverage is calculated by comparing net exposure and actual market value (net asset value).
 Net exposure is found by converting all derivatives to underlying exposure.
-The new methodology was implemented as of 1 January 2011 and no numbers are restated.
-On the next page, the net leverage in per cent of the composite's fair value is shown as a times series.
+Prior to 2011 the leverage was calculated by looking at the net sum of all cash positions.
+Below, the net leverage in per cent of the composite's fair value is shown as a times series.
 A negative value means the composite is unlevered.
 The red dashed line indicates the average value within a year.